hashicorp/go-azure-sdk/resource-manager/notificationhubs/2023-09-01/privatelink/README.md

 ctx := context.TODO()
 id := privatelink.NewNamespaceID("12345678-1234-9876-4563-123456789012", "example-resource-group", "namespaceValue")

-read, err := client.PrivateEndpointConnectionsList(ctx, id)
-if err != nil {
+// alternatively `client.PrivateEndpointConnectionsList(ctx, id)` can be used to do batched pagination items, err := client.PrivateEndpointConnectionsListComplete(ctx, id) if err != nil {
 	// handle the error
 }
-if model := read.Model; model != nil {
+for _, item := range items {
-	// do something with the model/response object
+	// do something
 }
 ```